Welcome to Stripe Issuing

 3.13 Default; Failure to Pay; Collections.
 We may determine that your Program Account is in default and declare your total outstanding unpaid balance immediately due and payable on demand if: (a) you breach any provision of this Agreement, the Stripe Services Agreement or any other agreement that you have with Stripe; (b) you pose an unacceptable regulatory, reputational, or financial risk to us as determined by us; or (c) you do, or we believe you may, cease to exist or experience any event contemplated by Section 2.5.
 If we determine that your Program Account is, or is likely to be, in default, we may take any action we deem necessary, including decreasing your Total Spending Limit, adjusting your Card Spending Limit and/or Daily Spending Limits, ceasing to authorize Charges, refusing to issue new Cards, and/or deeming all amounts you owe immediately due.
 Subject to Law, you agree that we have the right to set-off or recoup any amount you owe on your Program Account and any Cards and Card Accounts associated with your Program Account or any claim we have related to this Agreement against or from your Asset Account.
 You also agree Stripe may exercise its rights under this Agreement against any Stripe Accounts you maintain with Stripe under the Stripe Services Agreement or other Stripe agreements, including without limitation, by authorizing us to debit or setoff funds you owe us from any amounts processed by us under the terms of the Stripe Services Agreement.
 You will pay any legal fees we incur and all other reasonable costs we incur while collecting amounts owed by you under this Agreement.

 3.14 Closing Your Account.
 We may refuse to authorize any Charge or may close or suspend your Program Account or any Card at any time if we believe, in our sole discretion, that you or your Program Account present an unacceptable level of financial, reputational or regulatory risk, or we have been directed to do so by the Issuer.
 We may condition the reactivation of your Program Account or Cards upon payment of amounts owed or the establishment or replenishment of assets in your Asset Account.
 We may require you to provide financial and other information we deem necessary, including any information we need to comply with legal or regulatory requirements and our internal policies and procedures.
 If we do, you agree to provide the information to us.
-You may close your Program Account or any Card by providing notice to us through the Dashboard or by contacting us.
+You may close your Program Account or any Card by providing notice to us (or your Platform) through the Dashboard or by contacting us.
 You must pay all amounts owed under this Agreement prior to such closure.

 3.15 Authorized User Servicing.